-But where is the line between your cat being your lovable, loyal, and adorable companion to being demanding, needy, or just plain clingy?
+But where is the line between your big cat being your lovable, loyal, and adorable companion to being demanding, needy, or just a plain clingy cat?

 For all the flak that cats get for being precociously independent, there actually are kitties out there who are just a bit too needy and clingy.
 Not sure if your feline companion fits the bill for a “stage 5” clinger?
 Here are a few signs and symptoms to look out for:

 - Your cat follows you absolutely everywhere you go.
 You may as well have a second shadow.
 She hates to be alone and will yowl or scratch at the door if you try to lock yourself in the bathroom for a few minutes peace!

 - Your cat puts herself in front of or on top of whatever you're trying to use (like your computer).